PANDATD/DataScince/README.md

 - Conviniant .

 # Variables
 - Quantitive Variable (That can be measured numrical ,Ages)
 - Qualitetevive / Cato gorial variable (color's , IQ)

 - Quantitetevie variable has 2 types :
 	- Discreat (Whole no, a/c no)
 	- Continious (Float, hight)

+# Variable Masurment Scale :

+## There are 2 typess of variable
+	1. Nominal data {Catagorial data } -> colors .
+	2. Ordinal data {The order matters but not value } -> for eg we have following eg. marks  rank
+		100		1
+		96		2
+		50		3

+		In this case the rank matters but not value .
+	3. Interval data {Range} in range

+# Frequency Distrobution :
+sample data = {
+	rose, lily, sunflower, rose , lily, rose
+}

+flower  frequency  cumilitive frequency
+Rose 		3			3
+lily 		2			5
+sunflower 	1 			6